nickmflorin/stockings/README.md

 - [pnpm]: A [node] package manager.
 - [vercel-cli]: The [homebrew] package that exposes [Vercel][vercel]'s command line utility.
 This is used locally for purposes of environment variable management and deployments.

-## 1. Getting Started

-This section of the documentation outlines - at a high level - how to setup your machine for local development for the first time.
-For more detailed explanations related to local development or production deployments, see the Section 2: Development.

 **Note**: _This documentation describes how to setup and configure the application for local development on MacOSX.
 Many of the steps outlined in this section may also be applicable for a